Bureau Of The Public Debt Aids Savings Bonds Owners Affected By Tornadoes in Kentucky

 FOR IMMEDIATE RELEASE

 The Bureau of Public Debt took action to assist victims of tornadoes in Kentucky by expediting the replacement or payment of United States Savings Bonds for owners in the affected areas.
-The emergency procedures are effective immediately for paying agents and owners in those areas of Kentucky affected by the storms.
-These procedures will remain in effect through June 30, 1998.
+The emergency procedures are effective immediately for paying agents and owners in those areas of Kentucky affected by the tornado.
+These procedures will remain in effect through the end of June 2002.

-Kentucky counties involved are Adair, Barren, Metcalfe, and Warren.
+Kentucky counties involved are Breckinridge, Crittenden, Grayson, Hancock, Hardin, Henderson, Hopkins, McLean, Meade, Ohio, Union and Webster.
 Should additional counties be declared disaster areas the emergency procedures for savings bonds owners will go into effect for those areas.

 The replacement of bonds lost or destroyed will also be expedited by Public Debt.
-Bond owners should complete form PD-1048, available at most financial institutions or by writing the Kansas City Federal Reserve Bank's Savings Bond Customer Service Department, 925 Grand Avenue, Kansas City, Missouri 64198; phone (816) 881-2000.
+Bond owners should complete form PD-1048, available at most financial institutions or by writing the Kansas City Federal Reserve Bank's Savings Bond Customer Service Department, 925 Grand Boulevard, Kansas City, Missouri 64198; phone (816) 881-2000.
 This form can also be downloaded from Public Debt's website at: www.publicdebt.treas.gov.
 Bond owners should include as much information as possible about the lost bonds on the form.
-This information should include how the bonds were inscribed, social security number, approximate dates of issue, bond denominations, and serial numbers if available.
+This information should include how the bonds were inscribed, social security number, approximate dates of issue, bond denominations and serial numbers if available.
 The completed form must be certified by a notary public or an officer of a financial institution.
-Completed forms should be forwarded to Public Debt's Savings Bond Operations Office located at 200 Third St., Parkersburg, West Virginia 26106-1328.
-Bond owners should write the word "STORMS" on the front of their envelopes, to help expedite the processing of claims.
+Completed forms should be forwarded to Public Debt's Investor Services at 200 Third St., Parkersburg, West Virginia 26106-1328.
+Bond owners should write the word "DISASTER" on the front of their envelopes, to help expedite the processing of claims.